wolfgangasdf/gmail-attachment-remover/README.md

 # Contributors #

-Contributions are of course very welcome, please contact me or use the standard methods or email.
+Bugreports, Comments and Contributions are of course very welcome, please use the standard methods or email.

 # Maintainer #